att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ### Notes
 [1] For the public and cluster network setup, refer to http://docs.ceph.com/docs/hammer/rados/configuration/network-config-ref.

-[2]If you encounter the message below:
+If you encounter the message below:
 ```
 Forbidden 403: User "system:serviceaccount:kube-system:default" cannot list pods in the namespace in
 "default". (get pods)